petrwebcz/petrsvoboda/README.md

 a) Knowladge about architecture of scalable processing.
 Kafka si replaced by custom paritionier where is load is distributed among partition in balanced way.

-b) Knowladge java structures like TreeSet.
+b) Knowladge java structures like a TreeSet.

  A producer sends data to a partitioned queue.
  The producer ensures that users with the same userId are assigned to the same partition.